bolatahmett/ReactWebpackHelloWorld/README.md

 # ReactWebpackHelloWorld
-Create React Project without create-react-app.
+Create react project without create-react-app.
 Use only webpack config.